 Yes, you can register as an expert even if you are retired.

 What do I need to tell my current employer in the case that I am selected?

 It is your responsibility to inform your employer should you be selected for an assignment as an expert and follow any procedures put in place by your employer.

-You should of course be attentive to any conflict of interest with respect to your activities as an expert and should this arise, report this immediately to the Contracting Authority or funding body.
+You should of course be attentive to any conflict of interest with respect to your activities as an expert and should this arise, report this immediately to the contracting party.